run-x/opta-docs/content/en/tutorials/ecr_access.md

 description: Guide on how to authorize image pulling from ECR
 ---

-With Opta, on is not forced to use the Opta-provisioned ECR repository, nor is the Opta-provisioned ECR repository forbidden from being used elsewhere.
+With Opta, one is not forced to use the Opta-provisioned ECR repository, nor is the Opta-provisioned ECR repository forbidden from being used elsewhere.
 The following guide explains how.

 ## Understanding ECR Access